Finding Joy in Translation

 4. I'm a communicative individual.
 However, I didn't really learn this about myself until I went to college.
 Although growing up in a small midwestern town has its advantages (less competition and more opportunities to participate in sports, music, theater, etc.), it lacked the diversity that I later realized I craved.
 Let's be honest, what's more exciting than chatting with a random stranger from another place and learning about their life and their world views?

 5. Starting from zero excites me.
 All the possibilities...!
 As a structured learner, I like to create a foundation for myself and build upon it.
-This applies to language learning, projects, and most of all, translation.
+This applies to language learning, projects, and most of all, German-Chinese-English translation.
 It's best to avoid establishing a wobbly foundation to avoid wobbly results.
 Logical, right?

 6. I love all things pandas.
 Ok, this may not be a secret.
 How can a creature sit around eating all day and naturally build an enormous following?
 Has anyone tried interviewing one to discover its secret?